Estelle BrachlianoffSenior Executive Vice-President UK & Ireland

 David was chairman of the London Panel of the Veolia Environmental Trust until 2013 and is a fellow of the ACCA – the global body for professional accountants.

-He also has overall responsibility for the management of our 3,000 strong vehicle fleet which includes workshops, local fleet maintenance, best practice and cost control.
+Additionally Gavin, also has overall responsibility for the management of our 4,400 strong vehicle fleet which includes workshops, local fleet maintenance, compliance, best practise and cost control.

 John joined Veolia in 2015 from MWH Constructors Inc. and Treatment Ltd where he was Chief Operating Officer and led Biwater Treatment through its acquisition by MWH.
 His leadership brings a strong track record of driving innovation and delivering business improvement and profitable growth.